Tari-Star/Anytime_budget_19/README.md

 ## Description:

- PWA (Progressive Web Application) Budget tracker application with offline access and functionality.
+Budget Tracker is a progressive web application that allows users to track their budgets by adding expenses and deposits to their budget through the "Add/Subtract Funds" buttons.
 The user able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total should be updated when they're brought back online.

 ##  Table of Contents